-1. montly seasonal variation of concentrations for each subbasin
+1. Monthly typical concentrations for each subbasin

 The soil leakage is introduced into the model as inorganic and organic nitrogen, and soluble reactive phosphorus and particulate phosphorus concentrations of the total runoff.
-Different possibilities exist on how to introduce these regarding time variations (montly seasonal variation, daily), spatial variations (subbasin, regions) and land use dependence (class groups).
+Different possibilities exist on how to introduce these regarding time variations (monthly seasonal variation, daily), spatial variations (subbasin, regions) and land use dependence (class groups).
 So far the only implemented alternative is the monthly seasonal variation.